cyra-starling/50.002-Log-Book/content/en/30oct.md

 Boolean uses a multiplexer where ALUFN signals as the input and A and B as the selector signals, as pictured below.
 ![boolean](boolean.png)

+For example, for the boolean AND, the alufn from 0 to 3 would be 0 0 0 1.
+When A is 1 and B is 1, it will choose the last option which is 1, and for other combinations where there will be at least 1 '0', the multiplexer will choose 0.
+This shows the multiplexer works as the logic gate AND.